Mountain Gorilla National Parks in Uganda, Rwanda, and Congo

 To gain access to the gorilla parks, visitors must first book a gorilla permit through a safari company, which helps organize the gorilla trekking trip effectively.

-The gorilla habitats are managed and protected by government bodies.
+The mountain gorilla national parks are managed and protected by government bodies.
 In Uganda, Bwindi and Mgahinga National Parks are under the Uganda Wildlife Authority (UWA), a government organization responsible for monitoring, protecting, and managing wildlife attractions in the country.

 Volcanoes National Park is managed and overseen by the Rwanda Development Board (RDB), a larger government institution that integrates several public sectors, including wildlife conservation, environmental management, and tourism promotion.